 Learning a new social dance is (to use a cliché word), a real journey.
-A journey in your own body, your mind and soul.
+A journey in your own body, your mind, and soul.
 Our ability to adapt to each other, lead and follow, is amazing when you think of it.
 How to tune in into each other and submerge yourself into a two-some, in dance.
-Under the years I been practicing social dancing, at all levels – I am beginner at some dances, intermediate at others, and advanced at others (if you can call 20 years of experience for advanced); I’ve had time to reflect and, be amazed at what I have accomplished to learn, the fears that I have overcome, and the lovely friends I’ve met – the friend topic is enough material for a new article.
-This time I am using a malignous tone on a few topics, not to mock anyone, but to laugh at the situation, since I’ve found myself at some point, in it.
+Under the years I have been practicing social dancing, at all levels – I am a beginner at some dances, intermediate at others, and advanced at others (if you can call 20 years of experience for advanced).
+I’ve had time to reflect and, be amazed at what I have accomplished to learn, the fears that I have overcome, and the lovely friends I’ve met – the friend topic is enough material for a new article.
+This time I am using a malignant tone on a few topics, not to mock anyone, but to laugh at the situation, since I’ve found myself at some point, in it.
 Some thoughts, here we go:

-More is more: Sometimes the most enjoyable dances are the ones with the leader trying less combinations.
+Sometimes the most enjoyable dances are the ones with the leader trying fewer combinations.
 Few, clean combinations, elegantly done can be far more interesting than more, stressed combinations, which end up in a stressed follower – and dizziness.
 Try check here: Is she/he smiling or not?
 The smile is a sign of having a good time, which should be why you dance in the first place.
-A way to dare do more complicated moves on the dance floor could be a private practice, or try introduce them on the social dance little by little.
+A way to dare do more complicated moves on the dance floor could be a private practice or try to introduce them on the social dance little by little.
 Don’t feel bad if they don’t work on your first attempts: Relax, reset, and start over.
 And remember, Less is more.

 To get better I need to dance with dancers that are more advanced than me